Giant Components in Random Temporal Graphs: Sharp Threshold for Giant Closed Connected Component

-\begin{theorem}[Main Result 2] The function $\frac{\log n}{n}$ is a sharp threshold for Giant Closed Connected Component.
-More precisely, there exists a function $\eps(n) \in o\pfrac{\log n}{n}$, such that the size of a largest closed temporally connected component in~$\G \sim \F_{n,p}$ is \begin{enumerate}[(i)] \item $o(n)$ a.a.s., if $p < \frac{\log n}{n} - \eps(n)$; and \item $n-o(n)$ a.a.s., if $p > \frac{\log n}{n} + \eps(n)$. \end{enumerate} \end{theorem} The lower bound of \cref{thm:closed-component} is obviously a trivial consequence of the lower bound in~\cref{th:main}.
+We start by sketching the general proof idea.
+The lower bound of \cref{thm:closed-component} is obviously a trivial consequence of the lower bound in~\cref{th:main}.
 Thus, it remains to prove the upper bound.
-For this, we will be able to reuse the majority of the work done for open connected components.
-In particular, we start from our strategy of splitting the time into three intervals.
-Furthermore, we do not need to make any changes to our approach in the middle one, which previously required the most effort.
-However, we now need to do additional work in the first and last interval, subdividing each of them further into two subintervals.
-Recall that in the proof of \cref{thm: upper bound}, we only required that $n-o(n)$~vertices can all reach (resp.\ be reached by) at least $n^{1/3} \log n$~vertices within each of the three intervals.
+We employ our strategy of splitting the time into three intervals.
+We do not need to make any changes to our approach in the middle one (Phase 2), which previously required the most effort.
+However, we now need to do additional work in the first and last interval (Phase 1), which is the main technical contribution of this part.
+Recall that in the proof of \cref{thm: upper bound}, we only required that $n-o(n)$~vertices can all reach (resp.\ be reached by) at least $n^{1/3} \log n$~vertices within each of the three intervals from Figure~\ref{fig:proof_scheme}.
 Now, we will need to prove that there exists a set~$V'$ of $n-o(n)$~vertices, such that every vertex in this set can reach (resp.\ be reached by) at least $n^{1/3}\log n$~vertices \emph{via temporal paths that use only vertices in~$V'$}.
-Our main tool is the following lemma.
+Once this is achieved, we can use the same approach as in the case of open components for Phase 2.

+In order to obtain the set of vertices $V'$ mentioned above, we have to insert an additional Phase 1.1, which looks only at a short time interval~$I_1$ at the very beginning (and symmetrically $I_5$ at the very end).
+The purpose of this new phase is to ``bootstrap'' the closed component by identifying a set~$V'$ of $n' = n - o(n)$~vertices, which each reach at least \emph{poly-logarithmically} many vertices by paths that are contained in~$V'$. \Cref{lm:bootstrap-reachability} formalizes this result.

+A technical difficulty in Phase 1.1 is the need to control possible cascading effects, where removing low-degree vertices from the graph can cause further vertices to become low-degree vertices, etc. We overcome this difficulty by partitioning the vertices into sets $V_1, \dots, V_C$, which we refer to as \emph{sectors}, and removing vertices from each sector~$V_i$ solely on the base of whether they have too few neighbors in the \emph{next sector}~$V_{i+1}$.
+This ensures that the sets of vertices removed from each sector are determined independently of each other.
+On this base, we are then able to prove that no cascading effects occur a.a.s.
+Subsequently, we show that after these removals, every remaining vertex can reach a poly-logarithmic number of others by considering \emph{clocked} paths, which essentially march in lockstep, traversing the sectors in circular order (see \cref{fig:sectors}).

+Subsequently, in Phase 1.2, we reveal edges that appear during $I_2$ or $I_4$.
+We use the foremost forest technique developed earlier to show that, conditioned on the edges revealed in Phase 1.1, for every vertex $v$ in $V'$ the poly-logarithmic set of vertices reached by~$v$ during~$I_1$ reaches \emph{polynomially many} (by which we mean $n^p$ for some fixed $p<1$) vertices during~$I_2$.
+(Similarly, the set of vertices that reach~$v$ during~$I_5$ is reached by polynomially many vertices during $I_4$.)